graalvm/workshops/vscode-tools-for-micronaut/README.md

 ![keyboard](./images/keyboard.jpg)

+You are now going to use the code completion to add various methods to your controller.

 Over to you:
 * Add a `@Post` method to the controller you just created.
-It doesn't need to do anything with the payload.
+It doesn't need to do anything with the payload, we want you to see what methods you can add and how to add to them.
 * What other methods can be added to the controller?
 * What code completions and code generations would you like to see added?
 Please make a note.